AhmedFatthy1040/Parallel-Sorting-Algorithm/README.md

 - Java Development Kit (JDK) 8 or later.
 - Any Java IDE or build tool (e.g., IntelliJ, Eclipse, Maven).

+## Algorithm Details <a name="algorithm-details"></a>

+### Merge Sort

+Merge sort is a divide-and-conquer algorithm that works by recursively breaking down an array into smaller subarrays until each subarray consists of a single element.
+It then merges these subarrays in a sorted manner to produce a fully sorted array.
+The key steps of the merge sort algorithm are as follows:

+1. **Divide:** The array is divided into two halves.
+2. **Recursively Sort:** Each half of the array is recursively sorted using the merge sort algorithm.
+3. **Merge:** The sorted halves are merged to produce a single sorted array.

+- **Time Complexity:** O(n log n)
+- **Space Complexity:** O(n)

+### Parallel Merge Sort

+In this project, the merge sort algorithm is parallelized using Java's Fork/Join framework.
+The array is divided into subarrays, and each subarray is sorted independently in parallel.
+The sorted subarrays are then merged to obtain the final sorted result.
+This parallelization can lead to improved sorting performance, especially for large datasets.

+- **Time Complexity:** O(n log n) - Parallelization provides more efficient sorting for large datasets.
+- **Space Complexity:** O(n) - Similar to the sequential merge sort, with additional overhead for parallelization.

 ## Usage <a name="usage"></a>